nus-cs2103-AY2223S1/ip/docs/README.md

 ### `Delete` - Deletes task from the task list

-Formatting should be in the form "delete x", where x is a non-negative integer.
+Formatting should be in the form **"delete x"**, where x is a non-negative integer.

 *Example of usage*: (Assuming 1 task is already in the task list)